+35725368683

 • a trademark contains an indication of the type, quality, quantity, destination, cost, geographical origin or time of production of goods or provision of services;

-• a trademark has become common in colloquial or established trading practice;
+• a trademark has become common in colloquial or established trading practices;

 • a mark consists exclusively of the shape of the product;